 Whether you’re the lead in creating a new company in Florida, an already established out-of-state company looking to relocate, or even a foreign investor starting your venture in the Sunshine State, creating a business plan is critical for giving your business the best chance of success.

-As leading Florida business planning attorneys, our job is to help your company uncover its strengths and weaknesses and create a dynamic game plan to follow going forward.
+As leading Florida business formation attorneys, our job is to help your company uncover its strengths and weaknesses and create a dynamic game plan to follow going forward.
 We dig deep into regulatory and legal issues that may affect your business now, or in the future, to help avoid risks and seize opportunities.

 Which Florida Entity Type Best Fits Your Company Needs?

 Setting up your business with the best legal entity type for your specific situation depends on a number of factors.
 Our Florida-based law firm knows the Florida statutes and local ordinances which affect starting a business.
 We help both domestic and international companies choose a legal entity that makes the most sense for all parties involved.
 Our team helps make incorporating in Florida easy by completing necessary start-up tasks such as filing the initial application, drafting corporate documents, and even acting as a registered agent.
-Schedule a consultation now to review your business formation options.
+Schedule a consultation now to review your Florida business formation options.

 Call our office at (904) 236-5317 or fill out our online contact form.